 The Path of Freedom

-Substance abuse can take on different forms, including drugs (illegal and performance-enhancing), alcohol, tobacco and numerous other things.
-But the answer to addictions and substance abuse of any kind can only be found by embracing the life and sacrifice of Jesus Christ.
-Paul encourages in 2 Corinthians 3:17 that through the powerful Spirit of the Lord we can receive the true freedom He desires for us.
+Substance abuse can take on different forms, including drugs (illegal and performance-enhancing), alcohol and tobacco, among them.
+But the answer to addictions of any kind can only be found by embracing the life and sacrifice of Jesus Christ.

-Like Hamilton, we may not be able to overcome substance abuse and addiction under our strength, but with Christ as our focal point and the support of Christ-followers we can begin walking down the path to freedom and recovery.
-Just like the path of addiction, the road to recovery is long.
-But once we understand we can never overcome our sin-filled nature on our own and accept Christ’s sacrificial gift of grace and forgiveness in our lives, we can experience freedom in every area of our lives.
+Like Hamilton, we are not able to overcome substance abuse and addiction under our own strength, but with Christ as our focal point and the support of Christ-followers, we can begin walking down the path to freedom and recovery.
+The road to recovery is long, but once we understand we can never overcome our sin-filled nature on our own and finally accept God’s grace and forgiveness in our lives, we can experience total freedom.

-1. Are you allowing anything in your life to become allconsuming to the point of addiction?
-If so, what?
+- Have you, or someone you know, allowed anything to become all-consuming to the point of addiction?

-Father in Heaven, even though I realize my life and everything in it is Yours, I oftentimes place other things at the center.
-I pray that through Your Son I can be loosened from the chains that are holding me back from receiving Your blessings.
-May all I have be Yours, and may I focus on You being the center of my life.
-Amen.
+“Father, even though I realize my life and everything in it is Yours, I often place other things at the center.
+I pray that through Jesus I can be loosened from the chains that are holding me back.
+May I focus on You being the center of my life.
+Amen.”